TCP implementations will follow a general principle of robustness: be conservative in what you do, be liberal in what you accept from others.

 %date{dd MMM yyyy;HH:mm:ss.SSS} 20 oct.
 2006;14:06:49.812

 The second parameter specifies a timezone.
 For example, the pattern '%date{HH:mm:ss.SSS, Australia/Perth}' would print the time in the time zone of Perth, Australia, the most isolated city on Earth.
-Note that in the absence of the timezone parameter, the default timezone of the host Java platform is used.
+In the absence of the timezone parameter, the default timezone of the host Java platform is used.
 If the specified timezone identifier is unknown or misspelled, the GMT timezone is assumed as dictated by the TimeZone.getTimeZone(String) method specification.

 Since 1.3.6/1.4.6 The third parameter specifies the locale.
 For example, writing '%date{HH:mm:ss.SSS, Australia/Perth, en-AU}' would print the date in the time zone of Perth, Australia, using the english australian locale.
 If the locale parameter is absent, then the system's default locale is used.